tahabinzafar/tahabinzafar/README.md

 ## 🚀 About Me
 Msc.
 Data Science.
 Working as Data Analyst in Sports.
-Have domain knowledge of finance and engineering.
+Have domain knowledge of sports, engineering and finance.
 Love sports and music.

 ## 🛠 Skills